Tefilat HaDerech: Text

 "May it be Your will, Lord, our God and the God of our ancestors, that You lead us toward peace, guide our footsteps toward peace, that we are supported in peace, and make us reach our desired destination for life, gladness, and peace.
 May You rescue us from the hand of every foe and ambush, from robbers and wild beasts on the trip, and from all manner of punishments that assemble to come to earth.
 May You send blessing in our handiwork, and grant us grace, kindness, and mercy in Your eyes and in the eyes of all who see us.
 May You hear the sound of our humble request because You are God Who hears prayer requests.
 Blessed are You, Lord, Who hears prayer."

 Origins

 A variant of the prayer can be found in the Babylonian Talmud (Berachot 29b-30a).
 The Bavli version is written for the protection of a single individual, but the sage Abaye counseled merging one's individual need with that of the community.
-The modern text is accordingly written in the plural.
+The modern text is accordingly written in the plural; some, however, hold that "and give me favour, generosity and mercy in Your eyes and the eyes of all who see me" should be said in the singular.

 "One who travels must recite tefilat haderech.
 What is tefilat haderech?
 "May it be Your will, my Gd, that You lead me towards peace, direct my steps toward peace, support me toward peace, and rescue me from the hand of any enemy or ambush on the way, and send blessing upon my handiwork, and give me favour, generosity and mercy in Your eyes and the eyes of all who see me.
 You are blessed, Gd, who listens to prayer."
 Abaye said: One should always merge himself with the community."